 We shared a sausage sandwich, chowing down like our lives depended on it.
 Order one of these bad boys for lunch and you won't be disappointed.

 We decided to Aunt Granny's, making sure to try out everything on the buffet line, including mashed potatoes, pinto beans, freshly sliced ham, turnip greens, cornbread stuffing and an apple pie for dessert.
 They even have mini corn dog nuggets for the little ones if they tend to be picky.
+Next, we would've tried the Jukebox Junction food truck!
 It's not often you see comfort food staples at theme parks like you do at Dollywood, and with it, every bite has the ability to transport you back to your childhood.
+From cobblers to pork rinds to tacos, the Dollywood food is as wonderful as Dolly herself.

 It's rustic food.
 Food that your Momma would make you.
 There are no fancy menus here.
 No trendy foods or weird flavors to get the hype of tourists.
 No, it's what you can find in most Southern kitchens.
 Cool Whip adorns the funnel cakes, the biscuits are smothered with fresh butter and the food is filled with love.